sammo3182/drhur/README.md

 drhur
 =========

-`drhur` is a supplementary package for the "Learning R with Dr. Hu" workshops.
+`drhur` is a supplementary package for the "Dr. Hu's R Workshop" workshops.

 To install the latest version: `remotes::install_github("sammo3182/drhur")`.